yohadams/is-htmx-the-future-of-modern-frontend/README.md

 </button>
 ```

-what we have here is span element that on load will make a request to `/counter` endpoint and replace the content of the element with the response.
-The button element on click will make a POST request to `/increment` endpoint and replace the content of element specified in `hx-target` attribute with the response.
+Here, a `<span>` element fetches the current count from a `/counter` endpoint upon loading and updates its content with the response.
+The button, when clicked, sends a POST request to `/increment`, updating the targeted element with the new count.

-and our server side pseudo code:
+Server-side pseudocode for this functionality might look like this:

 ```javascript
 let counter = 0;